Dengzhongyang399/BcarCS/README.md

 ## Usage

    ### DataSets
-  The processed datasets used in our paper will be published later.
+  The processed datasets used in our paper will be found at https://pan.baidu.com/s/1mrVdCw-iz7ZY-wLIoI-bWg  password:75dl

   You can also find the original datasets at https://github.com/xing-hu/EMSE-DeepCom

   And the `/data` folder need be included by `/keras`.

    ### Get statement-level structure of code
    You can get statement-level structure of code by the source codes in `getStaTree`.

-   ### Trained model of FcarCS
-   You can find the trained model of FcarCS in our datasets published later.

    ### Configuration